 Do you always “get what you pay for?”

-Here we get to an enormous topic that I will distill for you.
 If supplements are more expensive, are they better?
 And are cheap ones always worse?
 Not necessarily!
 Sometimes expensive products are marketing hoaxes, and sometimes it’s because they are super effective and high-quality.
-Likewise, cheap supplements can be clean and effective, or they can be a contaminated disaster!
+Likewise, lower-priced supplements can be clean and effective, or they can be a contaminated disaster!

 Yup.
-Unfortunately the supplement industry is extremely under-regulated, so you can easily buy things with:
+Since the supplement industry is extremely under-regulated, so you can easily buy things with:

 - Ingredients that are not even listed, some of which may be allergens – such as ragweed in an herbal supplement.